vanus-labs/docs/content/vanus-connect/connector-guides/sink/mysql/setup.md

 # MySQL

-This guide contains information required in setting up an MySQL Sink in Vanus Cloud.
+This guide contains information required in setting up an MySQL Sink in Vanus Connect.

 ## Introduction

 MySQL is a popular open-source relational database management system used to store, organize, and retrieve data for websites, applications, and other software.

-Vanus Cloud's MySQL sink connector simplifies the process of transferring data/events from various sources to a MySQL database/table, with configurable filters and upsert/insert modes.
+Vanus Connect's MySQL sink connector simplifies the process of transferring data/events from various sources to a MySQL database/table, with configurable filters and upsert/insert modes.
 ## Prerequisites
 Before forwarding events to MySQL, you must have: